Skip to main content

 Representation Matters: Engaging a Community Advisory Board to Shape & Refine the Emory COMPASS Center's Community-Led Grantmaking & Capacity Building Initiative for Southern HIV service organizations

-Facilitator: Candace Meadows, MPH – Emory University Rollins School of Public Health
+Facilitator: Candace Meadows, MPH – COMPASS Coordinating Center - Emory University Rollins School of Public Health

-Presenter: Candace Meadows, MPH – Emory University Rollins School of Public Health
+Presenter: Candace Meadows, MPH – COMPASS Coordinating Center - Emory University Rollins School of Public Health

 Presenter: Guilemere Cox, JD – Emory COMPASS Coordinating Center

-Presenter: Kia Colbert, MPH, CHES – Emory University Rollins School of Public Health
+Presenter: Kia Colbert, MPH, CHES (she/her/hers) – Emory University Rollins School of Public Health

 Presenter: Christopher Roby, PhD – Emory COMPASS Coordinating Center